-The Aquasearch Laboratory and Aquarium also includes consultancies and aquaculture training.
+The Aquasearch Laboratory and Aquariote that um also includes consultancies and aquaculture trainin.
+NOte that raining and tours are now ARCHIVED.
 It was given a permit to operate by the Townsville City Council (TCC) in 1998.
 It is the only facility on Magnetic Island for viewing a marine display.

 The renovated tanks (fibreglass repairs and new windows - late 2005, early 2006) in the marine display are what remains of the once popular 'Sharkworld' which was at Nelly Bay beach where Base Backpackers is currently located.

 Hard and soft corals, coralliomorphs, anemones, trochus, and a variety of coral reef fish are in the marine display.

 Along with the marine display tanks is an area for breeding of marine anemonefish and selected freshwater fish.

 The facility includes microscopes and a Live Foods section.
 Freshwater and some saltwater fish, as well as basic aquarium supplies are for sale here for clients who make an appointment.
 Click on the following YouTube links to see short videos.